 During take-off, the engine operating limits must not be exceeded.
-Climbing at full (take-off) power is only allowed for no longer than 5 minutes.
-After reaching the altitude approx. 300 m(1000 ft.), switch off the auxiliary fuel pump.
-After reaching required altitude, adjust the propeller to "CRUISE" position (if equipped with adjustable propeller).
+Climbing at full (take-off) power is only allowed for a max. period of 5 minutes.
+After reaching required altitude, adjust the propeller to "CRUISE" position (if equipped with in-flight adjustable propeller).